 Here you’ll find a comprehensive guide and tips on how to freeze different kinds of food, so you can easily pack them for your bento box for a stress-free morning!

 This is the basic guide to storing freezer-friendly dishes for your bento lunch box.
-Once you learn how to properly freeze pre-cooked meals, you can save so much time to make bento in the morning!
+Once you learn how to properly freeze pre-cooked meals, you can save so much time when making bento in the morning!

 Helpful Kitchen Tools